-Clinical interests: Anterior Cervical Fusion, Artificial Disc Replacement Lumbar/cervical Spine, Back Pain, Carpal ...
+Clinical interests: Posterior Spinal Fusion, Anterior Spinal Fusion, Cervical Laminectomy, Kyphoplasty, Disc ...
 (Read more)

-Dr. Mark Yaffe's specialties are hand surgery and orthopedics/orthopedic surgery.
-His areas of expertise include the following: upper extremity problems, wrist replacement, and wrist arthroscopy.
-Dr. Yaffe honors Blue Cross/Blue Shield, United Healthcare HMO, and United Healthcare POS, as well as other insurance carriers.
-After attending Northwestern University, Feinberg School of Medicine, he completed his residency training at a hospital affiliated with Northwestern University.
-Dr. Yaffe is professionally affiliated with Alexian Brothers Health System (ABHS).
+Dr. Mark Yaffe's areas of specialization are hand surgery and orthopedics/orthopedic surgery; he sees patients in Schaumburg, IL, Elk Grove Village, IL, and Bartlett, IL.
+These areas are among his clinical interests: upper extremity problems, wrist replacement, and wrist arthroscopy.
+He takes Blue Cross/Blue Shield, United Healthcare HMO, and United Healthcare POS, in addition to other insurance carriers.
+Dr. Yaffe graduated from Northwestern University, Feinberg School of Medicine and then he performed his residency at a hospital affiliated with Northwestern University.
+He is affiliated with Alexian Brothers Health System (ABHS).

 Conditions / Treatments